spartonia/spartonia.github.io/_posts/2013-09-04-Controlling-Google-Earth-with-Kinect.md

 comments: true
 youtubeId: iHROE0tyIZA
 ---
-A simple kinect interface to control google earth!
+A kinect interface to control google earth!
 The project was part of Digital Vision course at Umea University.

 {% include youtubePlayer.html id=page.youtubeId %}